The moduli space of Fano manifolds with K\"ahler-Ricci solitons: K ahler--Ricci soliton and K-stability

-\begin{rem} The reductivity of the automorphism groups of geometric objects of which we intend to find a geometric moduli space, is indispensable if one expect to apply the local or global GIT method to its construction and indeed indispensable in the doctrine of Alper's good moduli space (cf. \cite{Alp1, Alp2}).
+\begin{rem} The reductivity of the automorphism groups of geometric structures of which we intend to construct a geometric moduli space, is crucial if one expect to apply local or global GIT to its construction and indeed indispensable in the doctrine of Alper's good moduli space (cf. \cite{Alp1, Alp2}).

-The uniqueness of K\"ahler-Ricci soliton implies that the set consisting of the isomorphism classes of the pairs $(X, \xi')$ with K\"ahler-Ricci solitons can be naturally identified with the set consisting of the biholomorphism classes of Fano manifolds $X$ with K\"ahler-Ricci solitons.
-So there is no change in the \textit{support sets} of `the moduli spaces' of the following two moduli stacks: one is the usual moduli stack associated with Fano manifolds $X$ admitting K\"ahler-Ricci solitons, and the other is the moduli stack associated with Fano pairs $(X, \xi')$ admitting K\"ahler-Ricci solitons.
+The uniqueness of K\"ahler--Ricci soliton implies that the set consisting of the isomorphism classes of the pairs $(X, \xi')$ with K\"ahler--Ricci solitons can be naturally identified with the set consisting of the biholomorphism classes of Fano manifolds $X$ with K\"ahler--Ricci solitons.
+So there is no change in the \textit{support sets} of `the moduli spaces' of the following two moduli stacks: one is the usual moduli stack associated with Fano manifolds $X$ admitting K\"ahler--Ricci solitons, and the other is the moduli stack associated with Fano pairs $(X, \xi')$ admitting K\"ahler--Ricci solitons.

-However, there are nice geometric features in the latter stack compared to the former stack, such as a good separatedness property and the reductivity of the stabilizer groups at K-polystable points, which is appropriate for the local GIT construction of the good moduli space.
+However, there are nice geometric features in the latter stack compared to the former stack, such as the separation property and the reductivity of the stabilizer groups at K-polystable points, which is appropriate for the local GIT construction of the good moduli space.

 So we will work with the latter stack, and precisely define it in subsection 4.1, replacing the pairs $(X, \xi')$ with the $T_{ \xi'}$-action on $X$.
-This may \textit{change the topology} of the moduli space, but it turns out that the latter stack is correct with regard to the `J-enhanced' Gromov-Hausdorff convergence considered in \cite{PSS}. \end{rem}
+This \textit{may change the topology} of the moduli space, but it turns out that the latter stack is correct with regard to the `complexified' Gromov--Hausdorff convergence considered in \cite{PSS}. \end{rem}